hapax/hapax.github.io/assets/simple-physics.md

 plugging [my notes](https://hapax.github.io/outreach) for the [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/).
-Check them out if you want to see how these hacks apply to black holes, aliens, dark energy, turbulence, mosh pits, and the total amount of money concealed in couches across Canada!
+Check them out if you want to see how these hacks apply to black holes, aliens, dark energy, turbulence, mosh pits, and the amount of money concealed in couches across Canada!

 This not just about excellence and creativity: hackery has clear